Gas Exchange In Lungs Diagram

 1. Inhaled Air: Inhaled air has a high partial pressure of oxygen (approximately 100 mmHg at sea level) and a low partial pressure of carbon dioxide (approximately 0.3 mmHg).

-2. Deoxygenated Blood: Deoxygenated blood arriving at the alveoli via the pulmonary artery has a low partial pressure of oxygen (approximately 40 mmHg) and a high partial pressure of carbon dioxide (approximately 46 mmHg).
+2. Deoxygenated Blood: Deoxygenated blood arriving at the alveoli via the pulmonary artery has a low partial pressure of oxygen (approximately 40 mmHg) and a high partial pressure of carbon dioxide (approximately 46 mmHg) That's the part that actually makes a difference..

 3. Diffusion across the Respiratory Membrane: Due to the pressure gradients, oxygen diffuses from the alveoli (high partial pressure) into the capillaries (low partial pressure).
 Simultaneously, carbon dioxide diffuses from the capillaries (high partial pressure) into the alveoli (low partial pressure).
 This simultaneous exchange is crucial for efficient respiratory function.